lucidsoftware/lucid-android/README.md

 The downside here is that if you access `prefs` at the wrong time, you will get a `NullPointerException`.
 For `onCreate` that might not be so much of an issue, but for other lifecycle methods like `onActivityCreated` (for fragments) or `onResume` you have to be even more careful about when you access the value.
 You are also introducing mutable data.
 This is generally discouraged in scala.

 The `@com.lucidchart.android.lifecycle.LifecycleManaged` annotation helps address this by allowing you to annotate top-level members with the lifecycle method they should be initialized in.
-A new `com.lucidchart.android.lifecycle.LifecycleValue` typed is introduced to help with debugging and provide some guarantees around access lifecycle managed members.
+A new `com.lucidchart.android.lifecycle.LifecycleValue` type is introduced to help with debugging and provide some guarantees around accessing lifecycle managed members.
 The above example becomes:

     @LifecycleManaged
     class MainActivity extends Activity {